suil-hwang/suil-hwang.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Computer Graphics
+  - 3D Reconstruction
-  - Geometry Processing
+  - Gaussian Splatting

 # Education to show in About widget
 education: